a hand holding a device to measure the temperature of a glass of wine

 Weight and Body Composition

-Body weight plays a pivotal role in determining BAC.
 Generally, a person with more body weight will have a lower BAC after consuming the same amount of alcohol as someone lighter.
-However, body composition (the proportion of muscle to fat) is also crucial to determining BAC.
+However, body composition (the proportion of muscle to fat) also matters.
 Muscle tissue contains more water, which can dilute alcohol, thereby lowering BAC.

 Liver Health

-The liver is the primary organ responsible for metabolizing alcohol.
-Any form of liver impairment, whether temporary or chronic, will slow down this process.
-Conditions like fatty liver, hepatitis, and cirrhosis can substantially impede the liver's ability to break down alcohol, resulting in higher and more prolonged elevated BAC levels.
+Any form of liver impairment, whether temporary or chronic, will result in higher and more prolonged elevated BAC levels.

 Food Intake